nyu-dl/dl4chem-mgm/README.md

 We also provide a list of SMILES strings of 20,000 generated molecules each for QM9 with a 10% masking rate and ChEMBL with a 1% masking rate [here](https://drive.google.com/drive/folders/1SiOLr3RVr7wcgXUuGoPRn1I-iTwcn2k6?usp=sharing).
 Training initialisation was used in both cases.

-## Citation
-If you've found the resources in this repository useful, please consider citing:
-@misc{mahmood-mgm, title={Masked Graph Modeling for Molecule Generation}, author={Mahmood, Omar and Mansimov, Elman and Bonneau, Richard and Cho, Kyunghyun}, year={2020}}